How do I book my Flu and Covid appointment?

 What if I am housebound?

-What if I cannot attend my seasonal vaccination appointment?
+What if I cannot attend my appointment?

 What can I expect when I attend my appointment: